Luigian/Push_Swap/README.md

 <img src="resources/images/ps_operations.png" width="1000">

-## My approach for arrays of less than 6 elements
+## My approach for arrays with less than 6 elements

 The idea is to create a trie in wich every possible secuence of operations can be executed.
 This way i'll be sure that i was finding the shortest solution.
 But the problem was that i was using a lot of memory to perform all the calculations.
 Even for sorting arrays of 4 elements it was taking a lot of time.
 So i needed to optimize this method doing the following: